logicalorigin/sequel-investments/replit.md

 I prefer simple language.
 I want iterative development.
 Ask before making major changes.
 I prefer detailed explanations.
 Do not make changes to the folder `Z`.
 Do not make changes to the file `Y`.

+## Content Guidelines

+- **No quotes from other lenders or mortgage brokers** in articles or resources.
+Acceptable sources include: industry publications (Zonda, Remodeling Magazine), research organizations (CBRE), investor communities (BiggerPockets), government data, and the company's own insights.

 ## System Architecture

 ### Frontend